THE MAKING OF AMERICA!

 The Measure of America, released in 1984.

-In the decade prior, my wife Cam and I had been producing
+In the decade prior, we had been producing Audio/Visual marketing

-hundreds of working people at every strata, from machine operator to
+hundreds of working people at every strata, from machine operators to

 picture of America I had picked up in college, nor through the hippie

 days of the 60s.
-Nor was it the image of America as portrayed in
+Nor was it the image of America portrayed in

 In fact, through the 70s, one would be hard pressed to find anything